openturns/openturns/python/doc/developer_guide/wrapper_development.rst

    point.
 The in and out array size must correspond to the sizes set in the PythonFunction constructor.
 In this example, X will be an array of size 2 and Y must be an array of size 1.
-The output point can be a Python list, an  NumericalPoint or a Numpy array.
+The output point can be a Python list, an  Point or a Numpy array.

 -  Construct the PythonFunction by passing function reference.